 If the examiners have requested a tour of the firm's offices, the firm should have already planned the itinerary of the office tour, including any specific businesses the staff has requested to see.
-The exam staff may request such a tour in an effort to, among other things, learn more about the firm's organization, information barriers, location of the trading desk in relation to certain of the firm's other businesses or safeguards for protecting confidential information.
-Further, firm personnel should be provided with notice of the specific date that the exam staff will be touring the firm's facilities
+The exam staff may request such a tour in an effort to learn more about the firm's organization, information barriers, location of the trading desk in relation to certain of the firm's other businesses, or the safeguards that are in place for protecting confidential information.
+Usually, examiners provide the firm with advance notice of the specific date that the exam staff will be touring the firm's facilities.

 While on-site, the staff is likely to have additional questions, request additional documents and request interviews with certain of the firm's personnel.
 Again, these requests should be communicated to the designated contact person.
 It is important to remember that, while firms should not provide complete access to its information or personnel, it should conduct itself in a manner that is accommodating to the staff.
-To the extent possible, the firm should seek to provide the examination staff with any additional documents requested while the staff is on-site, and the firm should work diligently to locate any documents that appear missing.
+To the extent possible, the firm should seek to provide the examination staff with any additional documents requested while the staff is on-site, and the firm should work diligently to locate any documents that appear to be missing.

-D. After the On-Site Visit
+After the On-Site Visit

 Prior to the staff completing the on-site portion of the examination, the staff will likely schedule a meeting with the firm to go over preliminary findings, make additional requests, or discuss any outstanding items.
 This meeting should be attended by the CCO (and the designated contact person if other than the CCO).
-In this meeting, the firm may use this opportunity to ask questions of the examiners regarding the examination or provide clarification on issues identified by the examiners.
+The firm may use this meeting as an opportunity to ask questions of the examiners about the examination or provide clarification on issues identified by the examiners.
 To the extent that the staff identifies potential deficiencies at this meeting, the firm may seek to provide clarification on those alleged deficiencies at that time.
 In this regard, however, it is important that the firm be careful in its representations to the examiners.
-Because the staff's official findings/deficiencies should be provided to the firm in writing, firms may elect to wait to receive a written letter (e.g., deficiency letter - discussed in Section E below) from the staff and then respond in writing to such findings.
+Because the staff's official findings/deficiencies should be provided to the firm in writing, firms may elect to wait to receive a written letter (e.g., deficiency letter - discussed below) from the staff and then respond in writing to such findings.

-Once the on-site portion of the examination is completed, it is important to remember that the staff's exam usually is not complete.
-The staff typically will continue to review documents while off-site and request additional information of the firm.
+It is important to remember that the staff's exam does not end once the on-site portion of the examination is completed.
+The staff typically will continue to review documents off-site and request additional information of the firm.
 The firm should continue to demonstrate the same level of timeliness in responding to such requests.

-E. After the Exam is Complete
+After the Exam Is Complete

-At the completion of the examination, the staff may: (i) conclude its examination with no findings or violations; (ii) identify deficiencies in a letter (referred to herein as a "deficiency letter") and require the firm to respond in writing addressing such deficiencies; or (iii)

-refer the matter to enforcement for further review and investigation.
+At the completion of the examination, the staff may: (i) conclude its examination with no findings or violations; (ii) identify deficiencies in a letter (referred to herein as a "deficiency letter") and require the firm to respond in writing, addressing such deficiencies; or (iii) refer the matter to enforcement for further review and investigation.